Key facts

 Portugal remains 40–55% cheaper than the US, 30–40% cheaper than the UK, and 20–35% cheaper than France or Germany for overall living costs.
 The healthcare system is strong and accessible.
 Food quality is excellent.
 The climate, safety, and quality of life consistently rank among Europe’s best.
 Our Portugal country profile covers all of these dimensions with scored data.

-But Lisbon specifically has undergone significant gentrification.
+But Lisbon specifically has undergone significant gentrification — our complete guide to living in Lisbon covers this in detail.
 Rents in central Lisbon have risen 80–100% since 2019, and they continue to climb.
 The neighborhoods that “travel bloggers” were recommending five years ago — Graça, Arroios, Intendente — are no longer hidden gems.
 They are established expat enclaves with prices to match.
 This is a pattern that concerns Portuguese locals, and rightly so: the average Portuguese salary of €1,500/month is increasingly mismatched with Lisbon rents.

 For expats, the implication is clear: Portugal’s best value in 2026 is outside Lisbon.
 Porto offers a world-class city experience at significantly lower prices.
 The Algarve delivers beach life with year-round sunshine.
 University cities like Braga and Coimbra provide authentic Portuguese living at costs that are genuinely low by any Western standard.
 And all of these places share the same visa pathways, healthcare system, safety record, and 300 days of sunshine.

+Before committing, it helps to understand how much money you actually need to move abroad — relocation costs beyond monthly expenses can catch newcomers off guard.
+Americans weighing Portugal against other destinations can start with our guide to leaving the US, which compares Portugal against top alternatives on cost, visas, and quality of life.
 If you are considering Portugal, the math still works — especially if you are flexible about where you settle.
 Use our cost of living tool to compare Portugal against your current location with personalized numbers, or explore the Lisbon vs Porto comparison to narrow down your city choice.
+You can also compare city costs side-by-side or plan around the best season to move.
+For a ranked view across all countries, see the 2026 Global Relocation Index.

 - Complete Guide to Moving to Portugal — Visas, bureaucracy, neighborhoods, and the full relocation playbook